Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Theory

-\paragraph{Halo evaporation rate}
+\subsection{Halo evaporation rate}

-Up to now we have assumed that evaporation from the halo was characterized by an evaporation rate by unit area (flux), $q_\mathrm{evap}$.
-Here we discuss physical expectations for the value of this parameter, and its dependence with respect to the humidity of the air surrounding the sample.
+The general solutions to our theory of imbibition halo dynamics developed above are expressed as a function of the grouped parameter $\tau$, which directly depends on the evaporation rate by unit area (flux) in the halo, $q_\mathrm{evap}$ (Equation \ref{eq : tau}).
+Here we discuss physical expectations for $q_\mathrm{evap}$, and its dependence with respect to the humidity of the air surrounding the sample.

 It is common to model evaporation from porous media using the concept of an effective boundary layer of thickness, $\delta$ (\unit{\m}) above the surface where evaporation occurs, where gradients of water vapor concentration in air are localized \cite{Nobel2020}.
 Within this framework, transport is limited by vertical diffusion of water vapor within that boundary layer, assumed to be uniform in thickness.
 As a result, from Fick's law, the evaporation flux (mass flow rate of evaporation per unit area) is: